A practical guide to enterprise Claude Code: Plans, pricing, and challenges (2026)

 • Does it meet our specific compliance needs (like SOC 2 or ISO 27001)?

-Anthropic has solid policies and documentation, but your team will still need to do its own thorough review.
-This can be a long and complicated process, especially when you compare it to AI tools that only need to connect to less sensitive, public-facing information like a help center.
+Anthropic publishes solid policies on its trust center, but your team will still need to do its own review.
+That can be long and complicated, especially compared to AI tools that only connect to less sensitive, public-facing information like a help center.

 Beyond coding: Integrating AI into the full development lifecycle

-enterprise Claude Code is a phenomenal tool for the "coding" part of a developer’s job.
-But as we all know, modern software development is about so much more than just writing code.
-There’s managing bug reports, answering questions from other teams, and keeping documentation from going stale.
+enterprise Claude Code is a phenomenal tool for the "coding" part of a developer's job.
+But modern software development is about so much more than writing code.
+There's managing bug reports, answering questions from other teams, and keeping documentation from going stale.

-This video from Anthropic explains the recent inclusion of Claude Code into their Team and Enterprise plans.
+This video from Anthropic explains how Claude Code fits into the Team and Enterprise plans.

 A truly effective AI strategy has to support the entire workflow, not just one piece of it.